Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 <!-- > -->

-The server will run at locahost:4000 and the client will run on localhost:3000.
+The server runs at `localhost:4000` and the React client runs at `localhost:5173`.

-You need to start **both** for the project to work locally.
+You need to start **both** for the project to work locally — open two terminals.

 <!-- > -->

-I find it easier to keep both projects in separate folders.
+Keep the two projects in separate folders.

 <!-- > -->